 10. Offer related products or services that help your customer move forward

 If you’ve purchased anything on Amazon.com, you’ve seen this in action.

 Amazon has a sophisticated algorithm that looks at what you’ve purchased and suggests products that complement what you’ve already bought.

 You don’t need to have access to fancy software to do the same thing.
 Once you understand the challenge your product or service meets, you can suggest additional services or products that will continue to meet your customers’ needs.

 This can be built in to the follow-up system mentioned above.
 It’s an excellent way to set the stage for continued interaction with your products and services.

 Most businesses use some of these signs of quality.
-But does yours use all of them?
+Commit to a higher standard and make your business stand out: use of all of them.

 Want to take this further?
 Are you ready to build a high-value online offer?

 The next step is to apply for my Offer Accelerator program.